 Using the same numbers from the above example, our NOI is $25,000.

 Lenders will do their own due diligence and adjust the NOI based on their findings.
-Lenny the Lender considers what the fair market value of rents are in the area, including average vacancy rates.
+Lenny, the lender, considers the fair market value of rents in the area, including average vacancy rates.

 It’s likely Sally’s NOI calculation is slightly more generous than Lenny’s.
-That’s because Lenny needs to make sure the risk of lending Kelley money isn’t greater than the reward.
-Lenny will then take the NOI and divide it by the annual mortgage payment amount to get the DSCR.
-To reiterate, the DSCR helps lenders determine if the investor can afford to pay back the loan.
+That’s because Lenny needs to ensure the risk of lending Kelley money isn’t greater than the reward.
+Lenny will then divide the NOI by the annual mortgage payment amount to get the debt service coverage ratio or DSCR.
+The DSCR helps lenders determine if the investor can repay the loan.

-Please note: lenders will use DSCR when evaluating larger investment loan applications, i.e. commercial, multi-family and business.
+Please note: lenders will use DSCR when evaluating larger investment loan applications, such as commercial, multi-family, and business.

-Both investors and lenders will use the net operating income formula to determine how profitable a real estate investment will be.
+Both investors and lenders will use the net operating income formula to determine the profitability of a real estate investment.
 Calculating the NOI will indicate to lenders whether the investment property will produce enough cash flow to cover loan payments.

-Banks will often use NOI before giving the green light on a commercial loan.
-The lender needs to know that the investor can pay back the loan with the potential cash flow.
+Banks often use NOI before granting a commercial loan.
+The lender needs to know that the investor can repay the loan with the potential cash flow.

-In order to secure a loan on a rental property, sometimes investors will look for ways to increase net operating income.
-Investors might find extra ways to cut expenses or choose to put off certain expenses, while pushing certain expenses forward.
-On the flip side, property owners may also choose to increase rents or fees to improve their net operating income.
+Sometimes, investors look for ways to increase net operating income to secure a loan on a rental property.
+They might find extra ways to cut expenses or postpone certain expenses while pushing certain costs forward.
+Conversely, property owners may also increase rents or fees to improve their net operating income.

-Rental property owners can find different streams of revenue to help boost ROI.
+Rental property owners can find different streams of revenue to help boost your return on investment (ROI).
 Some of these amenities could include:

 The “reasonably necessary” cost of $30,000 may be subtracted from the property’s total revenue, even though your actual cost is just $15,000.

-There are a number of ways rental property owners can increase their ROI by cutting or delaying certain expenses.
-Look for ways to cut utility costs by setting up timers for outside lights to go on and off or find a less expensive property manager.
-Smart investors and property managers come up with creative ways to cut costs and increase the NOI.
+Rental property owners can increase their ROI by cutting or delaying certain expenses.
+For example, they can look for ways to cut utility costs by setting up timers for outside lights to go on and off or find a less expensive property manager.
+Smart investors and property managers devise creative ways to cut costs and increase the NOI.

 Pros & Cons of Using NOI For Investment Properties

-The net operating income formula is used by real estate investors all the time.
+Real estate investors use the net operating income formula frequently.
 It can be a super helpful metric, but it does have its shortcomings.
-There are other metrics in real estate that investors should consider before buying a rental property…
+There are other metrics in real estate that investors should consider before buying a rental property.

 Pros of Using NOI For Investment Properties